nestjs/docs.nestjs.com/content/microservices/redis.md

   </tr>
 </table>

-All the properties that the official [redis](https://www.npmjs.com/package/redis#options-object-properties) client provides are also supported by this transporter.
+All the properties supported by the official [redis](https://www.npmjs.com/package/redis#options-object-properties) client are also supported by this transporter.

 #### Client